 Lybrate.com has a nexus of the most experienced Gynaecologists in India.
-You will find Gynaecologists with more than 26 years of experience on Lybrate.com.
+You will find Gynaecologists with more than 36 years of experience on Lybrate.com.
 Find the best Gynaecologists online in Hyderabad.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Prasanna Latha A

 Management of Abortion

 Caesarean Section Procedure

 Treatment Of Female Sexual Problems